typotheque/syllabics-knowledge/README.md

 ❸ Note that these two characters, encoded in Unicode as `U+157C (ᕼ)` and `U+15AF (ᖯ)`, should be designed to specifically fit the inherent proportions of the Syllabics in regards to height and width proportions.
 These two characters are not used by local users in Inuktut, but rather, may only be used for marking direct translations of foreign loan words, if at all.

-❹ Note that Nattilingmiutut uses character `U+02BC (ʼ) MODIFIER LETTER APOSTROPHE` to mark the glottal stop in it's Syllabics orthography, in contrast to the Syllabics glyph preferred by other communities for this letter, which use `U+144A (ᑊ)`.
+❹ Note that Nattilingmiutut uses the character `U+02BC (ʼ) MODIFIER LETTER APOSTROPHE` to mark the glottal stop in it's Syllabics orthography, in contrast to the Syllabics glyph preferred by other communities for this letter, which use `U+144A (ᑊ)`.
 Some users of Nattilik Syllabics may also use `U+2019 (’)` to mark glottal stop, but `U+02BC` is preferred.

 ###### Inuktut Syllabics Subset